 My mother died when I was very young, and my alcoholic father does not have a stable source of income.

-My school fees struggle begun when I was in primary school.
-It was very disheartening to get sent home due to lack of fees while my classmates stayed in school continuing with the syllabus.
-This continued until the head teacher took notice of my plight.
+My school fees struggle began when I was in primary school.
+It was very disheartening to get sent home due to the lack of fees while my classmates stayed in school continuing with the syllabus.
+This continued until the headteacher took notice of my plight.
 She then made my education her priority.
-The head teacher ensured I completed my primary education by personally paying my school fees.
+The headteacher ensured I completed my primary education by personally paying my school fees.

 Later I convinced my sister to accompany me to a nearby children’s home to look for support.
 It was there that I was referred to Kesho Kenya.

 Kesho Kenya took me in.
-Through their Wasichana Wetu Wafaulu project they rerolled me back into school, something I was giving up hope in.
-Yes, I may lack a few basic things such as revision books, uniforms and remedial class tuition fees but the biggest burden is off my shoulders, and for this I am beyond grateful.
+Through their Wasichana Wetu Wafaulu project, they enrolled me back into school, something I was giving up hope in.
+Yes, I may lack a few basic things such as revision books, uniforms, and remedial class tuition fees but the biggest burden is off my shoulders, and for this, I am beyond grateful.
 The other things can always be acquired over time and I am fortunate to have understanding friends.
 They know my situation and they share where they can.

-That was since I joined in form one up until form three, when they appointed another to give time to study for my Kenya Certificate of Secondary Education (KCSE)
+That was since I joined in form one up until form three when they appointed another to give me time to study for my Kenya Certificate of Secondary Education (KCSE)

 I want to encourage other children from needy and vulnerable backgrounds.
 Sometimes the road to success is very hard.
 As a girl child, education is our right just as it is for any other child.
 But we sometimes experience a lot of challenges.
 You don’t need to be married off in order to access education like the rest.
 We need to work harder than most to achieve our dreams and change the narrative.
 Thanks to WWW I am more motivated, I have a bright future ahead of me, I will press harder to motivate other girls, and I will be my older siblings’ role model.